-1.5 Cresswell Parish was designated as a neighbourhood area for the purposes of neighbourhood planning on 9 June 2022 (see figure 1).
+1.5 Cresswell Parish was designated as a Neighbourhood Area for the purposes of neighbourhood planning on 9 June 2022 (see Figure 1).
 In advance of the designation of the area Cresswell Parish Council undertook a household survey during September and October 2021 to help inform the scope of the Cresswell Neighbourhood Plan (CNP).
 An initial draft CNP was prepared which was informed by the issues identified by the local community and was available on the parish council website between June and November 2022 for comment, as well as being raised at parish council meetings.

-This CNP is designed to enable us to shape the development of our community over the next two decades giving special regard to its special and distinctive character, protecting the natural beauty and wildlife.
+- 1.6 This CNP is designed to enable us to shape the development of our community over the next two decades giving special regard to its special and distinctive character, protecting the natural beauty and wildlife.
 The draft CNP covers the period to 2036, this aligns with the Northumberland Local Plan.
-During this period, the CNP will be reviewed and updated where required.

-1.6 We understand that the plan cannot deal with excluded development which includes nationally significant infrastructure, minerals or waste development.
-We also recognise that issues such as unauthorised parking, litter and antisocial behaviour are not matters that can be influenced through planning policies and these issues are proposed to be addressed via community actions (see annex 1)
+During this period, the CNP will be reviewed and updated where required. - 1.7 The plan cannot deal with excluded development which includes nationally significant infrastructure, minerals, or waste development.
+We also recognise that issues such as unauthorised parking, litter and antisocial behaviour are not matters that can be addressed by planning policies and these issues are proposed to be addressed via community actions (see Annex 1).